 But instead of feeling relief and excitement on the day of Bipul’s birth, the family was overcome with great pain when they looked at their only boy and saw that he was born with a cleft lip.

-Lacking proper knowledge on the actual causes of cleft, which can be environmental or hereditary, Monbula and Nioti believed that Bipul’s cleft condition was a punishment from the gods due to the influence of a lunar eclipse during her pregnancy.
+Lacking access to education on the potential causes of cleft conditions, which can be environmental, hereditary or a combination of both factors, Monbula and Nioti believed that Bipul’s cleft condition was a punishment from the gods due to the influence of a lunar eclipse during her pregnancy.

 While some people believed Bipul to be “polluted” because of his cleft lip, Nioti had a love for her son that outweighed everything else.